Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 ### Installing the Adapter

 * Get the `deploy.zip` file of the [Metadata Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/releases), unzip it, and copy the `StockList` folder into the `adapters` folder of your Lightstreamer Server installation.
-* Get the `deploy.zip` file of the [Data Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java/releases), unzip it, and copy the content of `StockList/lib` folder into the `adapters/StockList/lib` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the [Data Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java/releases), unzip it, and copy the content of `StockList/lib` folder into the `adapters/StockList/lib` folder of your Lightstreamer Server installation (ignore duplicates).

 ### Enabling the MPN Module